-CICS itself does not have any requirements concerning the use (or otherwise) of proxy servers for HTTP requests by CICS as an HTTP client, and CICS does not apply any security policy for those requests.
-It is your responsibility to set up these facilities if they are required by your system or organization.
+CICS does not have any requirements concerning the use (or otherwise) of proxy servers for HTTP requests by CICS as an HTTP client, and CICS does not apply any security policy for those requests.
+You have to set up these facilities if they are required by your system or organization.

-The EXEC CICS WEB OPEN command instructs the CICS Web domain to open a connection with a server.
+The EXEC CICS WEB OPEN command instructs the CICS web domain to open a connection with a server.
 XWBOPEN is called before the connection is opened.
 The host name for the connection (for example, www.example.com), which is specified by the HOST option on the EXEC CICS WEB OPEN command, is passed as the UEPHOST parameter to the user exit program for checking.
-At this point, the user exit program can be used for two purposes:
+At this point, you can use the user exit program for two purposes:

-• To determine whether the HTTP request needs to use a proxy server, and return the name of any proxy server that is required.
-If a proxy server is needed, return code UERCPROX is used, and the name of the proxy server is returned to the CICS Web domain (in the buffer identified by UEPPROXY) and used to make the connection to the server.
-If no proxy server is needed, return code UERCNORM is used.

-To apply a security policy to the host name.
-Return code UERCBARR indicates that access to the host is not permitted.
-If access to the host is not permitted, a NOTAUTH response is returned to the WEB OPEN command, and the application programmer should abandon the attempt to open that connection.
-If you want to apply a security policy for individual resources, as well as (or instead of) for the host, the XWBSNDO user exit on the EXEC CICS WEB SEND and EXEC CICS WEB CONVERSE commands can be used to apply a security policy to the path component of the URL.
+- To determine whether the HTTP request needs to use a proxy server, and to return the name of any proxy server that is required.
+If a proxy server is needed, return code UERCPROX is used, and the name of the proxy server is returned to the CICS web domain, in the buffer identified by UEPPROXY, and used to make the connection to the server.
+If no proxy server is needed, return code UERCNORM is used. - To apply a security policy to the host name.
+Return code UERCBARR indicates that access to the host is not permitted and a NOTAUTH response is returned to the WEB OPEN command.
+The application programmer must stop trying to open that connection.
+If you want to apply a security policy for individual resources, as well as (or instead of) for the host, use the XWBSNDO user exit on the EXEC CICS WEB SEND and EXEC CICS WEB CONVERSE commands to apply a security policy to the path component of the URL.